 DOMENIC STANSBERRY is the Edgar Award winning author of ten novels and a collection of stories.
-His most recent, The White Devil, is a sultry, decadent thriller concerning a young American woman in Rome who finds herself implicated in series of murders dating back to her childhood.
-The book was just named finalist for both the 2017 Hammett Prize and Foreword’s Indie Book of the Year.
+His most recent, The White Devil, is a sultry, decadent thriller concerning a young American woman in Rome who finds herself implicated in a series of murders dating back to her childhood.
+The book received the Hammett Prize for Literary Excellence in Crime Fiction, in October, 2017.

 Stansberry's books have been translated into numerous languages, with editions in Japanese, Italian, French, Spanish and Polish among others.